kazurayam/materialstore-examples/docs/index.md

         }
     }

+-   we use WebDriverManager to control ChromeDriver version

+-   create a directory to write outputs from this test class

+-   create the `store` directory where all of downloaded materials are stored

+-   prepare an instance of `com.kazurayam.materialstore.filesystem.Store` class which manages writing/reading materials

+-   specify the names of directories under the "store" directory

+-   open Chrome browser

+-   open the Google Search page

+-   set a query string into the &lt;input name="q"> element

+-   take a screenshot of the Google Search page

+-   save the image into the store

 When I ran the test, it creates a directory named `store` under the project’s directory where a tree of directories/files are created.